-When you use in-network services, the provider will generally send a claim to the plan for payment of your treatment.
+When you use in-network services, the provider will generally collect your copay from you at the time of your treatment and send a claim to the plan for payment.
 Sometimes out-of-network providers will do the same.
 Other times, out-of-network providers may bill you for the total cost of your treatment, and you will need to submit the claim to the plan to be paid.
 Whether you pay out-of-pocket or your provider bills the plan directly, you are still entitled to the same benefits.